kiabuzz/TreeLUT/README.md

 }
 ```

 > Alireza Khataei and Kia Bazargan.
 2025.
 TreeLUT: An Efficient Alternative to Deep Neural Networks for Inference Acceleration Using Gradient Boosted Decision Trees.
-In Proceedings of the 2025 ACM/SIGDA International Symposium on Field Programmable Gate Arrays (FPGA ’25).
+In Proceedings of the 2025 ACM/SIGDA International Symposium on Field Programmable Gate Arrays (FPGA ’25), February 27-March 1, 2025, Monterey, CA, USA.
 ACM, New York, NY, USA, 11 pages.

 </div>